camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

 ### 4.2 Details

 The usage of the QoD API is based on QoS profile classes and parameters which define App-Flows.
-Based on the API, QoS sessions can be created, queried, and deleted.
+Based on the API, QoS session resources can be created, queried, and deleted.
 Once an offered QoS profile class is requested, application users get a prioritized service with stable latency or throughput even in the case of congestion.
 The QoD API has the following characteristics:

 * A specified App-Flow is prioritized to ensure stable latency or throughput for that flow.
 * The prioritized App-Flow is described by providing information such as user equipment (UE) IP address (or other UE identifier) & application server (AS) IP addresses and port/port-ranges.